DistributedSystemsGroup/zoe/docs/developer/rest-api.rst

 Note:

 - For zoe web interface, we require cookie_based mechanism for authentication/authorization.
-- Every unauthorized request will be redirected to **http://bf5:8080/login**
+- Every unauthorized request will be redirected to **http://<hostname>:8080/login**
-- After successfully login, a cookie will be saved at browser for further authentication/authorization purpose.
+- After a successful login, a cookie will be saved in the browser for further authentication/authorization purpose.